-“I’ll have it for you on Monday,” Heather said.
+“I’ll have them for you two Monday morning,” Heather said.
 “You’ll love it.
 It’s short and sweet.”

-That night after dinner Aunt Nora, Uncle Dennis, Todd, and I went to my house, actually my former house, to watch Uncle Phil’s video of our game against Campo.
+That night after dinner Aunt Nora, Uncle Dennis, Todd, and I went to my house, actually my soon-to-be-former house, to watch Uncle Phil’s video of our game against Campo.

 I hadn’t seen them in a couple years, so I said ‘hi’ to both Aunt Betty and Uncle Phil when we arrived.
 We made the introductions and Aunt Betty and Uncle Phil were amazed by how Todd and I looked like identical twins.
 They’d heard about us of course, and had met Aunt Nora and Uncle Dennis already, but they hadn’t seen either me or Todd.

 The two of us sat getting bored listening to our relatives repeating stuff we’d heard a thousand times.
 We pretended that we were interested.
 Finally Uncle Phil looked at me.